belenseptian/countdown_timer/README.md

-# Countdown Timer Using P10 DMD on Top of ESP32 SoC Microcontroller
+# Timer System Using P10 DMD on Top of ESP32 SoC Microcontroller